London, United Kingdom

 Upon successful completion of this module, students will:

-Describe and apply the principles of actuarial modelling in an insurance framework
+Describe and apply the principles of actuarial modelling in an insurance framework.

-Describe the general principles of stochastic processes, and their classification into different types
+Describe the general principles of stochastic processes, and their classification into different types.

-Define and apply Markov chains and Markov processes
+Define and apply Markov chains and Markov processes.

-Describe the concept of survival models; Describe the estimation method for life time distributions
+Describe the estimation method for life time distributions.

-Derive maximum likelihood estimators for the transition intensities in models of transfers between states with piecewise constant transition intensities; Describe how to estimate transition intensities depending on age, exactly or using the census approximation
+Derive maximum likelihood estimators for the transition intensities in models of transfers between states with piecewise constant transition intensities.

 Credits info